gajrajgchouhan/Extract_CIK/README.md

+# Setting Up the Python Env

+- Install the requirements from `requirements.txt` using `pip3 install -r requirements.txt`.
+(Preferably in a virtual environment.)

-# Extract_CIK
+# Downloading Data

-- create virtual env
-- install from requirements.txt only
-- run download_fillings.py for downloading (optional / lot of data)
-- file_submission.txt is a sample file
+- Run the `download_fillings.py` for dowloading the data.
+- Download and run mongodb.
+- Make sure its running at `127.0.0.1:27017`
-- run parse_form.py for parsing the txt file
+- Then run the `populate_db.py` file to upload the cleaned data to the local mongodb service.